 The upsurge in Uber’s ride-sharing service has been resisted all over the world – mostly by licenced taxi interests, fearing the winds of competition would take away passengers.

-In a show case of the unprecedented power of big data to deliver insights into ‘what’s going on?’ in a market, recently published HoustonKemp analysis shows those fears are misplaced.
+In a show case of the power of big data to deliver insights into ‘what’s going on?’ in a market, recent HoustonKemp analysis shows those fears are misplaced.

-In a recently published study for the NSW Independent Pricing and Regulatory Tribunal, my colleagues Adrian Kemp and Howard Gu analysed millions of payment card transactions, seeking insights into how the point to point passenger transport services market in NSW has changed since the legalisation of ride-sharing services.
+In a study published by the NSW Independent Pricing and Regulatory Tribunal, Adrian Kemp and Howard Gu analysed millions of payment card transactions, seeking insights into how the point-to-point passenger transport services market in NSW has changed since the legalisation of ride-sharing services.

-Their analysis shows dramatic increases in the use of point to point passenger transport services, but little change in the expenditure on rides taken by taxi.
+Our experts’ analysis shows dramatic increases in the use of point-to-point passenger transport services, but little change in the expenditure on rides taken by taxi.
 In a huge win for passengers, in just 18 months Uber has expanded the market by more than sevenfold – as illustrated below.